 7. Follow industry and government standards

-Your company may have additional security system requirements and procedures to follow based on your company size, activity, and industry.
-Some helpful resources include:
+You may find additional security systems and guidelines to follow based on the size, activity, and industry of your business.
+Some organizations to consider include:

 Every day small business owners accumulate a lot of important data, including company bank and credit card accounts, employee records, customer information, and proprietary business intelligence.
 Protect your small business with a data security plan that keeps information safe.